-Student who elect to take two foreign-language courses at the 200-level to satisfy the foreign-language requirement will take 25 or 27 elective hours; students who satisfy the foreign-language requirement by passing a translation test will take 31 or 33 elective hours.
+Student who elect to take two foreign-language courses at the 200-level to satisfy the foreignlanguage requirement will take 25 or 27 elective hours; students who satisfy the foreign-language requirement by passing a translation test will take 31 or 33 elective hours.

-All candidates for the Bachelor of Arts degree in the School of Arts and Humanities must present at least 42 credit hours at the 300- or 400-level for graduation.
-These courses may be taken to satisfy major, minor, general education, and/or elective requirements.
+Sub-Total Credits 31-33.00 All candidates for the Bachelor of Arts degree in the School of Arts and H least 42 credit hours at the 300- or 400-level for graduation.
+These course major, minor, general education, and/or elective requirements. •